Blake-Clough-Consulting/CIM-CGMES-file-processing-_EQ_-/README.md

 This tool requires Python.
 Developed using Python version 3.12+.
 It is recommended to use a virtual environment.

-Install required packages:

-`pip install pandas`

 No external API calls are required.

 ## Usage

-Place your EQ ZIP file in the project directory.
+- Place your EQ ZIP file in the project directory.

-Update the zip_path and output_folder variables in the script.
+- Update the zip_path and output_folder variables in the script.

-Run the script:
+- Run the script:

      `python cim_parser.py`

 The script will: